paperbenni/paperbenni.github.io/content/posts/instantcli-dotfiles.md

 I thought about it some more.
 I am abandoning the "home dir as git worktree" approach.
 It's just not flexible enough.

-What follows is incomprehensible pseudocode for the new solution
+What follows is preliminary pseudocode for the new solution

 # Overlaying repos